 At Restore Center LA, we believe it is important to focus on the person in pain, underneath the addictive behaviors.
 With this focus, our team of licensed clinicians and addiction professionals apply all efforts towards ending the cycle of addiction, increasing healthy relationships, and providing strength and guidance throughout the course of recovery.

-If you are dependent on drugs or alcohol, or are suffering from co-occurring disorders, do not hesitate to ask for help.
+If you are dependent on alcohol or drugs, or are suffering from co-occurring disorders, do not hesitate to ask for help.
 The desire to want to change is a vital component of the recovery process, and by reaching out and asking for help, you are exhibiting that desire.